xenit-eu/helm-alfresco/README.md

   ```
 * Description: With this list of parameters you can add 1 or multiple annotations to the Solr service

-#### `solr.enforceHostnameAntiAffinity`
+#### `solr.enforceZoneAntiAffinity`

 * Required: false
 * Default: false
-* Description: If true, this option enforces a pod anti-affinity on the Solr pods based on the hostnames.
+* Description: If true, this option enforces a pod anti-affinity on the Solr pods based on the zones.
-  I.e. if true, each Solr pod will require a unique node.
-Starting more pods than nodes will put the
+  I.e. if true, each Solr pod will require a unique zone.
+Starting more pods than zones will put the
   remainder pods in a `Pending` state.

 #### `solr.serviceAccount`